Feed Ontario Impact Report 2021-22

 And reaffirm our commitment to end the need for food banks in Ontario.

 Working together, each dollar goes further

-Thank you to all of the incredible people and organizations who give their time, products, services, and financial support to Feed Ontario.
-You make feeding Ontario possible!
+Thank you to all the incredible people and organizations who give their time, products, services, and financial support to Feed Ontario.
+You help make feeding Ontario possible!